Eccentric self-forced inspirals into a rotating black hole: Gravitational self-force for eccentric Kerr inspirals

 The self-force can be split into dissipative (time anti-symmetric) and conservative (time-symmetric) contributions \cite{Barack:2009ux}.

 The dissipative pieces causes the orbit to shrink until the secondary plunges into the primary.
-It also generally causes the orbit to circularize, with the exception being just before the transition to plunge where the orbit gains eccentricity \cite{Cutler:1994pb,Glampedakis2002}.
+It also generally causes the orbit to circularize, with the exception being just before the transition to plunge where the orbit gains eccentricity \cite{Cutler:1994pb,Glampedakis2002,Fujita:2020zxe,Isoyama:2021jjd}.
 To produce adiabatic waveforms, we only require knowledge of the orbit averaged dissipative pieces of the first-order self-force.
 These can be related, via balance laws, to the fluxes of GWs to infinity and down the event horizon.
-Since calculating fluxes avoids regularization of the metric perturbation, adiabatic inspirals are typically calculated via flux balance laws \cite{Hughes2000,Hughes2001,Glampedakis2002,Hughes2005, Hughes2021}.
-The conservative pieces have more subtle effects on the inspiral, such as altering the rate of periapsis advance and the location of the innermost stable circular orbit \cite{Barack2009,Barack2010a,Barack2011,Warburton2011,VanDeMeent2017}.
+Since calculating fluxes avoids regularization of the metric perturbation, adiabatic inspirals are typically calculated via flux balance laws \cite{Hughes2000,Hughes2001,Glampedakis2002,Hughes2005,Fujita:2020zxe,Isoyama:2021jjd, Hughes2021}.
+The conservative pieces have more subtle effects on the inspiral, such as altering the rate of periapsis advance and the location of the innermost stable circular orbit \cite{Barack2009,Barack2010a,Barack2011,Warburton2011,VanDeMeent2017, Vines:2015efa, Fujita:2016igj}.

 To compute post-adiabatic inspirals requires knowledge of both the dissipative and conservatives pieces of the first-order self-force and the orbit average piece of the second-order self-force \cite{Hinderer2008}.
 There are as yet no calculations of the latter so we will make do with just the first-order self-force information in this work.
-This will allow us to explore some of the effects of the conservative self force on equatorial Kerr inspirals for the first time and provide a solid proof of concept for our NIT procedure.
+This will allow us to explore some of the effects of the conservative self-force on equatorial Kerr inspirals for the first time.